-Red Flags of Committing Fraud
+Red Flags for Committing Fraud

-Red Flags on How to Detect Fraud
+Red Flags: How to Detect Fraud

-This part of Jerome Mayne’s Fraud and Consequences presentation deals with the impact and effectiveness of red flag checklists.
+This part of Jerome Mayne’s Choices and Consequences presentation deals with the impact and effectiveness of red flag checklists.
 Jerome talks about his own ethical behaviors and what can now be seen in hindsight.
-Actions of the con men who recruited him as well as his own actions ultimately constituted fraud and therefore, criminal activity.
+Actions of the con men who recruited him as well as how his own actions ultimately constituted fraud and therefore, criminal activity.
 The end result was a 21 month federal prison sentence for conspiracy to commit mail fraud and wire fraud and money laundering.

-Preventing Mortgage, Real Estate and Title insurance Fraud
+Preventing Mortgage, Real Estate and Title Insurance Fraud

 Of course there are some obvious signs, but contrary to popular belief, trying to predict fraudulent behavior is typically highly ineffective.
 Research shows that examining and trying to predict fraudulent decisions that a potential employee in the finance or more specifically, the mortgage and real estate business industries is nearly impossible.